Strivin0311/ads-learning/testing/miscellaneous/README.md

 # Miscellaneous Methodology for ADS Testing
-*Here's some resources about Miscellaneous Methodology for ADS Testing*
+*Here're some resources about Miscellaneous Methodology for ADS Testing*

 ### Search-based Testing